ElesionWoW/BigWigs/README.md

 * Added Flamestrike warning (default: on).
 * Corruption Alert displays an additional warning if spreads are happening.
 * Print Troubleshoot Info (default: off): Corruption gains (not throttled), successful Shadow Bolt casts
+* Added duration bar for Corruption victim (clickable to target; default: off) for assigned healers.
 ### Chess
 * Added handling for Knight's Glory.
 The bar for the King's Fury cast time is shortened if applied.
 The warning sign is now displayed for the same duration as the cast time as well.
 * Added warning for Knight's Glory (default: off) due to Knight proximity to Bishop or King so tanks can reposition.